StephenJD/lighting_up_your_life/content/en/Teaching/Leadership/Elders and Apostles.md

 ---
+title: Elders and Apostles
 type: document
 translationKey: Elders and Apostles
-title: Elders and Apostles
+geometry: margin=2cm
+geometry: a4paper
 ---
-### Elders and Apostles

 NT church leadership consists of Jesus the head, elders/leaders and the saints, who are the foot-soldiers of the church.